bitst0rm-pub/Formatter/README.md

 ## Development:

 Starting from version 1.0.6, you now have the ability to create your own module for a third-party plugin that hasn't yet been integrated into Formatter.
 This allows you to extend your personal needs while remaining independent from the original plugin modules provided by Formatter.
+In theory, you can use Formatter as a platform to convert _any_ form of text, as long as third-party plugins operate in a text-to-text manner, such as text-to-ASCII image conversion.

 ### 1. Prerequisite: